TCG_06_08_20_086.jpg

 How will I get my CSA Share?

 You will pick up your CSA Share from our farm in Holliston, MA.
 Please bring a bag or box each week to make your produce pickup easy and eco-friendly.
 We are excited to offer our new 100% cotton canvas reusable and washable, TCG-branded totes, perfect for picking up your CSA Share!
-Totes are available for purchase when you pick up at the farm or visit the Hopkinton Farmers Market.
+Totes are available for purchase when you pick up your CSA at the farm or visit us at the Hopkinton Farmers Market.